 Deferred Shares: Deferred Shares are subject to a 12-month service condition (the forfeiture period) and any additional conditions that may be set by the Board at the date of allocation and are subject to trading restrictions for four, five or six years.
 Deferred Shares are granted as newly issued, unquoted shares.
 An application to quote the shares is made upon vesting or forfeiture of the shares.
 Deferred Shares are held in trust and can only be transferred to the executive KMP once all trading restrictions and any other conditions are met.
-For the 2021 Deferred Shares, one-third will be released from the trading restriction in August 2025, one-third will be released in August 2026 and the remainder released in August 2027.
+For the 2021 Deferred Shares, one-third will be released from the trading restriction in August 2025, one-third will be released in August 2027.